RV Fridge Basics

 RV Books believes that only the ST (but preferably the more costly T) units are the only three-way fridges suitable for travelling in the hotter parts of Australia and the northern island of New Zealand.

-An RV fridge of 80-100 litres is likely to be ample for most RV users, not least if one realises that freeze-dried food is equally edible, but can be stored at ambient temperature.
+An RV fridge of 80-100 litres is likely to be ample for most RV users.
+Freeze-dried food is equally edible, and storable at ambient temperature.

-Fridge energy draw depends mostly on how well it is installed and used.
-A correctly installed RV fridge may draw half the current of an incorrectly installed one and cool far better in hot climates as well.
+Fridge energy draw depends mostly on how well the fridge is installed and used.
+A correctly installed RV fridge may draw half the current of an incorrectly installed one and cool far better in hot climates.

-Do not overfill RV fridges (whilst making sure nothing can break in transit).
+Do not overfill RV fridges (and make sure nothing can break in transit).
 Avoid putting in hot items.
 Set the internal temperature no colder than the recommended +4º C (fridge) and -14º C to -18º C (freezer).